The Psalm sings to us from an ancient world steeped in Hermetic philosophy. First, all “that which is above” sings praise to the one God:

 No silent, impartial sky, this.
 For the psalmist, life unites every layer of the visible universe under God and sets it all in blessed motion.

-He hath made them fast for ever and ever: he hath given them a law which shall not be broken. – Psalm 148:6 (Coverdale)
+He established them for ever and ever, gave a law which shall not pass away. - Ps 148:6 (RNJB)

 Then, since “that which is below is from that which is above,” all created forms on earth echo the celestial hymn:

-Praise the Lord from the earth, ye dragons and all deeps… – Psalm 148:7 (Coverdale)
+Praise the LORD from the earth; sea creatures and all ocean depths… - Ps 148:7 (RNJB)

 It spreads down through the elemental worlds (fire, snow, wind) into mineral, vegetable, and animal kingdoms (mountains, cedars, cattle, fowls).
 All human institutions and cultures reflect this Wisdom (kings, peoples), and every individual regardless of status or gender (young, old, men, maidens, children).
 Simply by existing, every one and every thing silently sings to the Lord beyond the sky.
-Last of all, “even the people that serveth him.”
-(148:13)
+Last of all, “the people to whom he is close.”
+(148:14)

 Advent comes in the darkness approaching the Winter solstice to remind us this union of Heaven and Earth is incomplete.
 What is must pass away before the marriage can be consummated.

-Then I saw a new heaven and a new earth; for the first heaven and the first earth had passed away, and the sea was no more.
-And I saw the holy city, new Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband. – Revelation 21:1-2 (RSV-CE)
+And I saw a new heaven and a new earth; the first heaven and the first earth had disappeared now, and there was no longer any sea.
+I saw the holy city, the new Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband. - Rv 21:1-2 (RNJB)

 The very reality we cling to, “made fast for ever and ever,” is only a reflection of its final form.
 We await its birth with the coming of the Christ.